Berni2490/latenode-docs-test/docs/basic_tutorials/first_pa.md

 [](){ #next }
 ## What's next

-Remember your own daily routines and think how to make an assistant to automate them.
-Links below might help you.
+Think about your daily routines and how you could create an assistant to automate them.
+The links below might help.

-* To learn more about the Latenode Nodes and and their feature, see the [Node](../concepts/node.md) concept as well as [Node Reference](../node_reference/ai_agent.md).
+* To learn more about the Latenode Nodes and and their features, see the [Node](../concepts/node.md) concept as well as [Node Reference](../node_reference/ai_agent.md).
 * Check out [How to create a scenario](../user_guide/create_scenario.md) and [How to create an efficient prompt](../user_guide/prompting_guide.md) guides.

 Feel free to visit our Community Forum and ask an advice.